 In the Unité du Développement des Lymphocytes we study the major events implicated in the establishment of a functional immune system: 1.Establishment of the hematopoietic system, during embryonic development; 2.
 Development and physiology of a sub-population of T cells, the γ T cells; 3.Ontogeny, repertoire analysis and physiology of regulatory T cells, involved in the homeostatic regulation of the immune system.

 Generation of hematopoietic stem cells, in the mouse embryo.
 A. Cumano.

 Hematopoietic stem cells (HSC) guaranty the production of blood cells throughout life.
 HSC are not generated in the hematopoietic organs but are produced exogenously.

-The aorta develops from the intra-embryonic mesoderm, called the Splanchnopleura (Sp), the anlage of the mesonephros, mesentery, and gonads develop in this site after the 10th day of gestation and this region is then called AGM (Aorta, Gonads, Mesonephros).
+The dorsal aorta develops from the intra-embryonic mesoderm, called the Splanchnopleura (Sp), the anlage of the mesonephros, mesentery, and gonads develop in this site after the 10th day of gestation and this region is then called AGM (Aorta, Gonads, Mesonephros).

 B cell development in the absence of interleukine 7.
 P. Vieira and A. Cumano.

 In the absence of interleukin 7 (IL-7), the numbers of T and B lymphocytes are ten fold reduced in the peripheral lymphoid organs.
 Our analysis showed that B lymphopoiesis is completely abrogated in the bone marrow of adult IL-7-/- mice starting at the 7th week of age, illustrating the essential role of IL-7 in bone marrow lymphopoiesis.
 We showed that the majority of B lymphocytes in these mice were of fetal or neonatal origin.
 We established that this production is strictly dependent on the "Thymic stromal lymphopoietin" (TSLP).